Skip to content

 5. Too Much Love for Tuna Salad

-Tuna salad is an underrated diabetic delicacy because it may lower blood sugar easily.
+Tuna salad is a nutritious option that may support balanced blood sugar levels and in some cases, may support lower blood sugar as a part of a healthy diet.
 All you need are around 3 ounces of canned tuna, a bowl of Greek yogurt, 40 grams of cottage cheese, half a bowl of spinach, and fresh coriander.
 Chop all the ingredients evenly before you toss them into a bowl.
 Add 1 tablespoon of extra virgin olive oil along with rock salt, peri peri powder, and a little bit of dry fenugreek leaves.
 This is going to give you around 27 grams of high-quality protein along with Omega 3 fatty acids and antioxidants as well.

 6. Oatmeal and Berries, a Fresh Start for Your Day